buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/inspect-app.md

 PLACEHOLDER

-As seen in the output above, you're presented with `Layers`, `Layer Details`, `Image Details`, and `Current Layer Contents`.
+As seen in the preceding output, you're presented with `Layers`, `Layer Details`, `Image Details`, and `Current Layer Contents`.
 To view the contents or explore the file tree of any layer, you need to select the layer on the left using the arrow keys.

 [SBOM]: /docs/for-app-developers/how-to/build-outputs/download-sbom
 [build]: https://buildpacks.io/docs/for-app-developers/concepts/build/